-- We take the time to deeply analyse each patient’s eyes and have the expertise to customise treatments for each eye.
+- We take the time to analyse each patient’s eyes in great detail, and have the expertise and technology to customise treatments for each individual eye.

-- We offer specialised eye treatments seldom found elsewhere.
+- We offer specialised treatments, seldom found elsewhere.

-Many clinics aim to ensure consistent results, and a quick turnaround, by focusing on the least complicated cases.
+Many clinics aim to ensure consistent results, and a quick turnaround, by focusing on less complicated cases.
 Many simply do not have the experience or expertise to tackle more complex or unusual conditions.
 The London Vision Clinic is different on both counts.

 FREE INFO GUIDE

 100% commitment to the best possible treatment for you and your eyes.